 St. Stephens Basilica is the main church on the Pest side of the river.
 It is a great venue for organ recitals.
 Continue reading Saint Stephen’s Basilica, Budapest

 This is from a June, 2010 letter: Thirty Eight years ago, (in 1972) Suzi and I fleetingly encountered a narrow gauge steam powered train while driving the back roads of Bosnia.
 Last week, near the same place, we saw that train again.
 The rail company is just re-opening the narrow gauge line into Bosnia after closing it in the 70s.
-This time we chased the … Continue reading Tracking an Old Memory, Dobrun, BiH
+This time we chased the train to get a better look, driving onto side roads and catching up with it at a siding where the engine could un-hook its cars, shuffle around to the other side of the train, and … Continue reading Tracking an Old Memory, Dobrun, BiH

 This is from a letter written in October 1998: Eastern Slovakia is an area crossed in trade and fought over by Tartars, Lithuanians, Poles, Hungarians, Germans, Russians and Slovaks.
 It’s where cultures meet.
 Kosice boasts the eastern-most gothic cathedral in Europe, and while it is VERY gothic, the clock tower has a very un-gothic gilded dome.
-This region is a borderland, a krajina in Slavic … Continue reading Wooden Churches in Eastern Slovakia
+This region is a borderland, a krajina in Slavic languages.
+We drove “along the borderland,” U krajina, the origin of the name Ukraine, which sits just a few kilometers to the east.
+More than a dozen wooden churches, built between the fifteen and seventeen … Continue reading Wooden Churches in Eastern Slovakia

 St. Elizabeth’s Cathedral is the Easternmost Gothic Cathedral in Europe, the frontier of Western Christianity.
 Continue reading Kosice, St. Elizabeth’s Cathedral